Man Shot, Pregnant Woman Injured At Hughson Residence

 HUGHSON (CBS13) – A man was shot and a pregnant woman was injured in the Stanislaus County town of Hughson on Monday.

-Just before 1 p.m., Monday deputies were called out to a residence in the 5000 block of Nunes Road in Hughson for the report of a man attacking a woman and trying to get into the residence, according to a Stanislaus County Sheriff’s Department statement.READ MORE: Stockton Attempted Kidnappers Targeted 19-Year-Old Teen
+Just before 1 p.m., Monday deputies were called out to a residence in the 5000 block of Nunes Road in Hughson for the report of a man attacking a woman and trying to get into the residence, according to a Stanislaus County Sheriff’s Department statement.READ MORE: Call Kurtis: California Lottery Payout Delays

-CHP officers were later told that a man at the same address had been shot.READ MORE: Wind-Driven Fires Spring Up Across Northern California
+CHP officers were later told that a man at the same address had been shot.READ MORE: WATCH: Video Shows Massive Sideshow That Invaded Quiet Natomas Neighborhood

-Deputies arrived at the scene near Keyes Road and found a 27-year-old man suffering from a gunshot wound in the driveway of the residence, authorities say.
+Deputies arrived at the scene, which is a trailer park near Keyes Road, and found a 27-year-old man suffering from a gunshot wound in the driveway of the residence, authorities say.
 He was taken to the hospital to be treated for non-life-threatening injuries.
 The woman sustained minor injuries and was treated at the scene.
 She is not being named as a suspect in the shooting.

-CSI personnel processed the scene and gathered evidence as deputies worked with investigators to find out who fired the shots.MORE NEWS: 'Go Out There...Enjoy It': Dr. Anthony Fauci Says Kids Should Enjoy Halloween This Year And Trick-Or-Treat
+CSI personnel processed the scene and gathered evidence as deputies worked with investigators to find out who fired the shots.MORE NEWS: Critical Dry, Windy Weather Shows Fire Season Isn't Over Yet

 Anyone with information regarding this investigation is asked to contact Detective V. Esquivez at (209) 567-4466.
 You can also make an anonymous tip by calling Crime Stoppers at (209) 521-4636 or go to http://www.stancrimetips.org.